Take a deep breath, it's Stress Awareness Month

 Reduce alcohol and caffeine

-Going out for a drink with friends every now and then is a great way to let loose and have fun, however overdoing it can lead to a high feeling of stress (or ‘hangxiety’).
+Going out for a drink with friends now and then is a great way to let loose and have fun, however overdoing it can lead to a high feeling of stress (or ‘hangxiety’).
 If you are already stressed, consuming alcohol can increase that feeling.
-It’s also important to balance your caffeine intake, as it can affect you sleep and blood pressure, leading to a risk of insomnia, hypertension, and anxiety.
+It’s also important to balance your caffeine intake, as it can affect your sleep and blood pressure, leading to a risk of insomnia, hypertension, and anxiety.

 Also read: Food to avoid with high blood pressure